Two worlds

 A Composer’s Unexpected Challenge

-With Unlicensed and Synthesized both out this week, I can now talk about an unusual challenge I was posed…
+I can now talk about an unusual challenge I was posed during production…

 Barn, when scoring games have you ever written two cues using the same melody for different levels?